Atmospheric river brings flooding, landslides to Pacific Northwest — again

 Impacts

-At least two dozen flood warnings have been issued for stretches of river in the northwest United States, with streams becoming swollen in the wake of the recent rainfall.
-In Lewis County, Wash., midway between Tacoma and Portland, major flooding is forecast Wednesday even though rain will have come to an end.
+At least two dozen flood warnings have been issued for stretches of river in the northwestern United States, with streams becoming swollen after the recent rainfall.
+In Lewis County, Wash., midway between Tacoma, Wash., and Portland, Ore., major flooding is forecast Wednesday even though rain there will have come to an end.

-State Route 7 was closed in Lewis County due to water and debris obstructing the roadway.
+State Route 7 was closed in Lewis County because of water and debris obstructing the roadway.
 The Washington State Department of Transportation had no immediate estimate for when it would be reopened.

 UPDATE: Here's a look at the flooding along SR 7/MP 10.5 near Warner's Creek.
 All lanes of the roadway remain CLOSED between MP 2-11, with no ETA for reopening.
 Travelers are asked to avoid the area & use an alternate route. #wawx #LewisCo #Elbe pic.twitter.com/t0bCQV69CP— WSDOT SW (@wsdot_sw) March 1, 2022